Sarlies/react-playground/README.md

 ### List of components

-- GreetingScreen (planning split out into smaller components)
+- GreetingScreen (planning to split out into smaller components)
 - Scores
 - Switch